Park Place Productions: History

 At the end of December 1993 the company collapsed.
-Co-founder Troy Lyndon had left two months earlier.
+Co-founder Troy Lyndon had left two months earlier to start Studio Arts Multimedia.
+Jack Thornton had also left the company to form CetaSoft.
 After milestones for some of the projects hadn't been met, publishers denied further payments, which worsened the situation.
 One large customer that accounted for 30% of business, decided to pull out of its contracts.
 This led to a chain reaction with other business partners dropping their projects.
 Park Place Productions could not pay its employees in December 1993.
 Before the end of December 1993, a group of 30 employees started to work for a newly established operation of Sony Imagesoft based in San Diego's Sorrento Valley.
 Park Place Productions subsequently opened a lawsuit against Sony, alleging that these employees were acquired in a hostile takeover and took with them hardware, software, and proprietary source codes from Park Place.
+During the implosion, Acclaim handed off development of NFL Quarterback Club to Iguana Entertainment and Lennox Lewis Boxing to Software Creations of America, which was later renamed to Foreman for Real, Tengen hired its internal development team to do Dick Vitale's "Awesome, Baby!"
+College Hoops, Sony Imagesoft hired Ringler Studios and Absolute Entertainment to do ESPN Sunday Night NFL, and RazorSoft hired Glen Volk to do a new version of Pigskin Footbrawl for the SNES, while GameTek removed its logo from the Genesis version of Jeopardy!
+Sports Edition.
+The company attempted to rebuilt with a smaller staff, but subsequently went bust in 1994.
+Donald W. Landon subsequently joined Ocean of America.

 On 15 September 2009, co-founder Michael Knox died in Kaneohe, Hawaii of colon cancer.
 He was 48.

+Games

+This included games by the company's predecessor, Lyndon & Associates/Pacific Dataworks International.